TALES OF A (REPUBLICAN) PARTY CRASHER

 That President Obama is the embodiment and realization of Dr. King's dream I have no doubt.
 President Obama is an inspiring figure and should give inspiration to all American citizens that they can - and they should - have boundary-free aspirations.
 However, what I fear is that there will be an entitlement ideal that sweeps the nation come election time.
 That no matter the state of the economy, foreign policy, national security, etc; President Obama is still the first African-American President and he must be re-elected.
 In other words, now that he's been ushered in no one dare usher him out.
 Would anyone risk damaging their reputation; or worse - be accused of the r* word - if they didn't vote for him again?
 It would then be said that his was a "token" election; that the non-African American constituency just made a 4 year concession but now they're over it.
 My point is that I can see (and fear) that regardless of the circumstances, President Obama is automatic for another 4 years come 2012.
 He may well earn his keep in the White House but regardless of how poorly our nation fares, who will dare not vote for him?
 And if you don't re-elect the first-ever African America president, what will that make you??
 The RNC must be befuddled by this unique predicament.
 Who should be the 2012 republican nominee?
 Do they even bother trying in 2012?
 Who will want to essentially waste a quarter-bil on a pointless campaign against arguably the most socially important president ever to take office?
 Or is it possible we could have the first truly uncontested re-election in history?

 There is only one hope for republicans in 2012 - and dare I say it: a minority candidate.
 There, I said it.
 Because Obama's election is based as much on ideals (or more so) as on policy, it would require someone to embody similar ideals to even the playing field.
 Republicans have to take social implications and ideals out of the equation.
 Unfortunately the republican party is thin on solid, recognizable minority candidates; and that would be their own fault.
 Its time for republicans, and more importantly conservatives, to reach out to minorities and not only persuade them to that way of thinking but also to make a few (gulp) concessions.
+Soon minorities will no longer be called that, but instead will be the majority.
+I myself am conservative and therefore (reluctantly) a republican; so I can say WE must find a way to appeal to minorities or literally be left behind in the future of American politics.

 Right now, every quality potential republican candidate is scratching his/her head, wondering if 2012 is really worth it?
 If it were me, I'd take a pass on 2012 and save up for 2016.
 Besides, if the calendar ends and the galactic alignment ushers in the end of the world, you won't have wasted your last days on an ultimately futile campaign anyway...